“I eat really healthily, but the weight is not going down”. Is this you? You might be health-conscious, calorie-unconscious.

 It’s not healthy, is it?
 It’s a cookie.
 And it packs a lot of calories.

 If you search, you’ll find hundreds of healthy versions of recipes that are traditionally seen as unhealthy.
 Some common tricks to make them ‘healthy’ are

-You get the idea?
-Some of these swaps might be a little healthier, but none of them make dramatic improvements to the calorie content.
+Do you get the idea?
+Some of these swaps might be a little healthier, but none of them makes dramatic improvements to the calorie content.

 There are two key points I’d like you to take away from this post.